 The body produces hormones that lead to oily skin in adolescence as well as during menstruation, pregnancy, and menopause.
-When the body experiences a fluctuation in hormone levels it signals the production of androgens, a male hormone present in both men and women.
-The production of androgens stimulates an increase in sebum production, but when an excess of this oil is produced, it can expand the size of the skin’s pores and result in blockages that become pimples.
+When the body experiences a fluctuation in hormone levels it signals the production of androgens, a male hormone present in both men and women, which stimulate an increase in sebum production, but when an excess of this oil is produced it can expand the size of the skin’s pores and result in blockages that become pimples.
 These changes will trigger the body to produce more oil, which combines with dead skin cells to clog pores, but also moisturizes and makes you less prone to wrinkles.

-Clay masks temporarily draw oil and dirt from the pores, leaving oily skin looking fresher for several hours afterwards.
+OCCASIONAL TREATMENT: Clay masks temporarily draw oil and dirt from the pores, leaving oily skin looking fresher for several hours afterwards.
 Only use 1-2 times monthly or a couple of days before a special occasion when you need your skin to look especially great.

+Oily skin is likely to be a little lifeless, heavy, and prone to pimples and acne.
+Use a gently astringent beauty regime that helps to balance the skin and keep pores clear.
 Many products strip the skin of essential oils and are too harsh for oily skin, as it is delicate and requires caring treatments.
 Avoid harsh cleansers or toners which can irritate the skin and cause breakouts.
 Don't pop your pimples as this extends healing time, and ditch the gadgets like harsh electronic brushes or scrubbers which can trigger higher oil production.

 Choose products with these ingredients for oily skin:

 In adulthood, acne and pimples are linked to more than simply oily skin or normal hormonal changes.
 They can be linked to poor diet, environmental toxins, sluggish liver function or polycystic ovaries.
 Although it may not seem an obvious trigger, stress could be the cause of your problem skin.